We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In addition to screening BetterHelp using our intensive vetting process, we also looked at their medical credibility, business practices, and social impact.
 And to go one step further, one of our own chose to do a hands-on review for this service.

-Powell was matched with a therapist within a day.
-“I received a notification via email and on the desktop platform,” she says.
-“I had the option to schedule an appointment with him or choose a different therapist — I decided to schedule, and I’m really glad I did!”
+“I received a notification via email and a text,” she says.
+“I had the option to schedule an appointment with her or to choose another therapist.
+I chose to make an appointment with her, and it’s been great so far!”

 - Many ways to access care: You can access therapy via texts, live chat, phone calls, and video calls.